PicNet/Centazio/src/readme.md

 ## Code Style
 - 2 tab spaces
 - Braces on same line
-- Avoid long cammel-case names.
+- Avoid long camel-case names.
 Methods should be short, so having ugly variableNamesThatAddNoValueInAShortContext should be avoided.
 - Class names and method names can be descriptive, allowing for the above short/concise variables
 - Use implicitly typed variables where possible